qrux/xlfs/README.md

 * C/C++ Dev
 * Xen

 Then, change to "Search" mode (i.e. no longer "Pattern"), and search for these packages to make your life possible/easier.
 Replace 'vim' with whatever editor you're comfortable with.
-But, I install 'vim' again for X/LAPP.
+But, I install 'vim' again for XLAPP.
 If you'd rather have something else, do your own investigations.

 * vim
 * expect